 Historically, we have maintained financial flexibility by obtaining capital through shareholder investments and our operational cash flows while having access to additional borrowings, which has allowed us to take advantage of acquisition opportunities as they arise.
 At September 30, 2011, on an as adjusted basis to give effect to this offering and our use of proceeds, we expect to have at least \$98.7 million available for borrowings under our credit agreement after giving effect to outstanding letters of credit.
 Excluding any possible acquisitions, we expect to maintain our current financial flexibility by funding our entire 2012 capital expenditure budget through the net proceeds we receive from this offering, together with our cash flows and future potential borrowings under our credit agreement.
-As a result of our anticipated increases in production and reserves, we expect to have a sufficient increase in our cash flows from operations during the year ending December 31, 2012, as compared to our cash flows from operations in prior periods, as well as a sufficient increase in the borrowing base under our credit agreement to help fund our 2012 capital expenditure budget.
-A majority of our anticipated increase in cash flows during the year ending December 31, 2012 is expected to come from our exploration activities on unproved properties at September 30, 2011 in the Eagle Ford shale play assuming such exploration activities are successful.
-These anticipated increases in our cash flows from operations are based upon current oil and natural gas prices and the hedges we currently have in place.
-If our exploration activities result in less cash flows than anticipated, we may seek additional sources of capital, including through borrowings under our credit agreement (assuming availability under our borrowing base) or from the issuance of additional equity or debt securities.
-In addition, we may modify our planned capital expenditure budget for 2012 accordingly.
-Exploration activities are subject to a number of risks and uncertainties that could impact our ability to sufficiently increase our reserves, cash flows from operations and borrowing base under our credit agreement.
-See "Risk Factors - Our Exploration, Development and Exploitation Projects Require Substantial Capital Expenditures That May Exceed Our Cash Flows From Operations and Potential Borrowings, and We May Be Unable to Obtain Needed Capital on Satisfactory Terms, Which Could Adversely Affect Our Future Growth" and "-Drilling for and Producing Oil and Natural Gas Are Highly Speculative and Involve a High Degree of Risk, with Many Uncertainties That Could Adversely Affect Our Business."
-We anticipate that we may need to access future borrowings under our credit agreement within 30 days following completion of this offering to fund a portion of our 2012 capital expenditure requirements in excess of amounts available from our cash flows and the net proceeds of this offering.
+We anticipate that we may need to access future borrowings under our credit agreement within 60 to 90 days following completion of this offering to fund a portion of our 2012 capital expenditure requirements in excess of amounts available from our cash flows and the net proceeds of this offering.
 Our availability of capital as described above will also allow us to maintain our competitiveness in seeking to acquire additional oil and natural gas properties as opportunities arise.
 A strong balance sheet and interest savings should also reduce unit costs and increase profitability.
 In addition, since a large portion of our Eagle Ford and Haynesville acreage was held by production at September 30, 2011, we have the financial flexibility to allocate our capital when we believe it is economical and justified.

-Experienced and Incentivized Management, Technical Team and Board.
+• Experienced and Incentivized Management, Technical Team and Board.